omatheuspimenta/seq_generatoRS/README.md

 To adjust mutation, bias, or variation rate, ensure values greater than 0 are used, as these parameters represent the maximum value when multiplied by the sequence length in `seq_generatoRS`.

+Three files will be generated:

+- `mutation_x.txt`: includes information about mutations and their locations.
+- `reference_x.fasta`: stores the reference sequence, serving as the basis for mutation insertions.
+- `sequences_x.fasta`: encompasses the specified number of sequences (`--records-number`) with mutations, variations, and bias.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.